entaksi/docker-alfresco-deps/Readme.md

 * Solr as search engine
 * Nginx

-The building process of this image is inspired by https://github.com/loftuxab/alfresco-ubuntu-install by http://loftux.se/ and some artifacts are copied from that work (the nginx maintenance page, for instance).
+The building process is inspired by https://github.com/loftuxab/alfresco-ubuntu-install by http://loftux.se/ and some artifacts are copied from that work (the nginx maintenance page, for instance).

 Warning: this image is work in progress.
 Don't rely on it until this notice appears.